duncanldaho/duncanidaho.org/site/licenses/index.md

 ---
-title: Copyleft & License
+title: Copyright & License
 x-toc-enable: false
 ...

-Unless otherwise stated, all documents/pages/images on this website/repository are released under the terms of the GNU General Purpose License.
+Unless otherwise stated, all documents/pages/images on this website/repository are released under the terms of the GNU General Purpose License v3.
 Feel free to modify, share, redistribute, or otherwise *use* this website as you see fit.

-This website respects your freedoms.
+This website respects your freedom.
 No cookies or javascript are utilized *except* those utilized by Cloudflare for spam/DDOS protection.

 ----